SandroMachado/GoodToGo_Swift/README.md

 Good To Go Swift
 -----

-The intent of this project is to have a place where I can have all my (swift) apps connected, and separated and the same time.
+The intent of this project is to have a place where I can have all my ([Swift](https://developer.apple.com/swift/)) apps connected, and separated and the same time.
 Also a place where I can easily try new things without loosing to much time prepareing a new project, making class's or extensions I could neeed for a fast project/demo.

 <p align="center">
 <img src="https://github.com/ricardopsantos/GoodToGo_Swift/blob/master/G2GLogo.png">